ivan-guerra/programmador.com/content/posts/cross-device-password-management.md

 the danger of exposing my password names to GitHub employees or some attacker in general.

-Whether your self hosting a git instance or using a service like GitHub, the `pass` commands for syncing a remote database with a local one remain the same:
+Whether you're self hosting a git instance or using a service like GitHub, the `pass` commands for syncing a remote database with a local one remain the same:

 ```bash